romainsdatascience/romainsdatascience.github.io/_posts/2020-04-10-BreastCancerWisconsin.md

-The twelve independant variables here above are the twelve highest corrolated variables with the target variable under the condition that they have a correlation lower than 0.7 between them.
+The twelve independent variables here above are the twelve highest corrolated variables with the target variable under the condition that they have a correlation lower than 0.7 between them.

 ## Linear classification models